19 min read

 What Is a Monte Carlo Simulation?

-Monte Carlo simulations model the probability of different outcomes in forecasts and estimates.
+Monte Carlo simulations model the probability of different outcomes in financial forecasts and estimates.
 They earn their name from the area of Monte Carlo in Monaco, which is world-famous for its high-end casinos; random outcomes are central to the technique, just as they are to roulette and slot machines.
 Monte Carlo simulations are useful in a broad range of fields, including engineering, project management, oil & gas exploration and other capital-intensive industries, R&D, and insurance; here, I focus on applications in finance and business.

 In the simulation, the uncertain inputs are described using probability distributions, described by parameters such as mean and standard deviation.
 Example inputs in financial projections could be anything from revenue and margins to something more granular, such as commodity prices, capital expenditures for an expansion, or foreign exchange rates.